KShebek/cbe504/main.typ

 ce("A^*") &fwdArrow(k_2) ce("P + *").
 $
 for the net reaction $ce("A->P")$.
+#footnote[It is typically the case that the reaction and desorption steps are separate elementary processes.
+However, we are considering them as one elementary process here for the sake of demonstration.]
 The net reaction rate is given by $r = r_"P "$, and so we will focus on the rate of product production from here.
 The rate of product production is given by
 $ r_"P " = k_2 conc("A^*"). $<eq:lhhw_sample_rate>